paul1612112911/deep-learning/README.md

 # deep-learning
-the homework of deep learning class in fcu
+the homeworks of deep learning class in fcu